 Geronimo was born in June of 1829 near present-day Turkey Creek, New Mexico (at the time it was Mexico) into the Bedonkohe band of the Apache tribe.
 When Geronimo was 28 years old his camp was attacked by Mexican soldiers.
 He and most of the Apache men were away at the time and returned to see many of the women and children had been slaughtered, including Geronimo’s mother, wife, and his three children.
 This massacre set him on a path of resistance against the colonizing forces that sought to control and oppress the Apache.

 For several decades thereafter, Geronimo helped lead raids against incursions of settlers into traditional Apache lands.
 His guerrilla raids became notorious for their ferocity and efficiency, often successfully taking on units of soldiers much larger than his own.
-He frustrated pursuing armies by escaping seemingly hopeless situations and passing back and forth across international borders to thwart his enemies.
-His exploits became the stuff of legends, including one possibly apocryphal tale when American troops cornered Geronimo and his warriors and they fled into a cave.
-The soldiers waited outside, ready to arrest or kill him and his men when they emerged.
-When they received reports that Geronimo and his band were spotted elsewhere they searched the cave and found it empty and, even more baffling, that it did not have another exit.
+He frustrated pursuing armies by escaping seemingly hopeless situations and crossing back and forth across international borders to thwart his enemies.
+His exploits became the stuff of legend.
+According to one possibly apocryphal tale, American troops cornered Geronimo and his warriors, who then fled into a cave.
+The soldiers waited outside, ready to arrest or kill him and his men.
+But while the soldiers were waiting, they received reports that Geronimo and his band were spotted elsewhere.
+They searched the cave and found it empty.
+Bafflingly, it did not appear have another exit.

 A few months later, Geronimo and his group were again tracked down and a U.S. soldier he respected was sent to talk with him.
 Captain Henry Lawton spoke the Apache language and respected their culture and customs.
-He was seen by Geronimo as a formidable and honorable opponent whose word was trusted more than most soldiers.
+Geronimo allegedly saw Lawton as a formidable and honorable opponent whose word was trusted more than most soldiers.
 Lawton was able to convince Geronimo to surrender again, and that he and his band would not be attacked if he agreed to do so.
 Lawton then escorted Geronimo and his followers to Skeleton Canyon where General Miles was camped.